Police race to find gunman responsible for killing UnitedHealthcare CEO. Here’s what we know

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s David Goldman, John Towfighi, Amanda Musa, Rebekah Riess, Meg Tirrell, Kara Scannell and Steve Almasy contributed to this report.
+CNN’s David Goldman, Mark Morales, John Towfighi, Amanda Musa, Rebekah Riess, Meg Tirrell, Kara Scannell and Steve Almasy contributed to this report.